Tommrodrigues/Blog/content/posts/Thermal Screening/index.md

 Of course, the coronavirus situation continues to develop on a daily basis, and so figures relating to incubation times, active cases, and asymptomatic cases etc. are still not fully known.

-However, evidence has shown that thermal screening does little to actually prevent the spread of the virus, and there is evidence for its ineffectiveness in the past.
+However, the fact is that thermal screening does little to actually prevent the spread of the virus, and there is evidence for its ineffectiveness in the past.

 Until we have a quick, cheap, and reliable way to test for the virus at boarders, measures such as quarantining and effective contact tracing should be implemented in place of thermal screening.